-As proposed to be amended, the bill increases the credit to 10% of the sale price or fair market value of agricultural asset if the asset is sold to a socially disadvantaged farmer.
-These are farmers who are members of a racial or ethnic group who have been subjected to prejudice because of their identify as a part of that group.
+Additionally, the bill increases the credit from 5% to 10% of the sale price or fair market value of agricultural asset if the asset is sold to a socially disadvantaged farmer.
+Socially disadvantaged farmers are defined as farmers who are members of a racial or ethnic group who have been subjected to prejudice because of their identify as a part of that group.

-For tax years 2021 through 2023, the bill reduces the total available credits by 5% and allocates that money from the General Fund to the Rural Finance Authority to develop an online application system and administer the credits.
+For tax years beginning after tax year 2021, the bill reduces the total available credits by 5% and allocates that money from the General Fund to the Rural Finance Authority to develop an online application system and administer the credits.
 This reduces the maximum allocation to \$5.7 million in credits for those years.